Regularized Modified BPDN for Noisy Sparse Reconstruction with Partial Erroneous Support and Signal Value Knowledge: Numerical Experiments

 In Fig. \ref{bound4comparefig}(c), we did a similar set of experiments for the case where $A$ corresponds to a simulated MRI experiment, i.e. $A=F_{u}\cdot W^{-1}$ where $F_u$ contains randomly selected rows of the 2D-DFT matrix and $W$ is the inverse 2D-DWT matrix (for a two-level Daubechies-4 wavelet).
 We used $n=0.17m$ and $\sigma_w^2=10^{-3}$.
 All other parameters were the same as in Fig. \ref{bound4comparefig}(b).
 Our conclusions are also the same.

-The complexity for Theorem 3 is polynomial in $|\Delta|$ where as that of the LS-CS bound \cite[Corollary 1]{LSCSbound} is exponential in $|\Delta|$.
+The complexity for Theorem 3 is polynomial in $|\Delta|$ whereas that of the LS-CS bound \cite[Corollary 1]{LSCSbound} is exponential in $|\Delta|$.
 To also show comparison with the LS-CS bound, we had to choose a small value of $m=256$ so that the maximum value of $|\Delta|= 0.2|N|=5$ was small enough.
 In terms of MATLAB time, computation of the Theorem 3 bound for reg-mod-BPDN took 0.2 seconds while computing the LS-CS bound took 1.2 seconds.
 For all methods except LS-CS, we were able to do the same thing fairly quickly even for $m=4096$, or even larger.
 It took only $8$ seconds to compute the bound of Theorem 3 when $m=4096$, $n=0.13m$, $|N|=410=0.1m$ and $|\Delta|=|\Delta_e|=0.1|N|=41$.
-The LS-CS bound, whose complexity is $O(2^{41})$ was taking too long (it did not get done even in a few minutes and we stopped the computation after that).
-The same was also true for the Theorem 2 bound which also has exponential complexity.

 {{